rhel-labs/learn-katacoda/networking-basics/step5.md

 Return to `host01` so that you can modify the connection a bit more.
 Now you will add DNS addresses using `nmcli con modify`.
 Visit [this article](https://www.redhat.com/sysadmin/dns-domain-name-servers)
 to learn what DNS is and why it is useful.

 `nmcli con modify ethernet1 ipv4.dns 172.17.0.254`{{execute T2}}

 This modification will only show up in the proper config file, `/etc/resolv.conf`, once the connection is restarted.
-This is done the same way the connection was activated in the start of this lab, using the `nmcli con up` command.
+This is done the same way the connection was activated at the start of this lab, using the `nmcli con up` command.

 `nmcli con up ethernet1`{{execute T2}}